 Benefits of Eye Donation

 The benefits of eye donation go beyond the individual recipient.
 It brings significant improvements to the quality of life for those who are suffering from corneal blindness.
-In addition to providing vision restoration, it also helps reduce the waiting time for eye transplants, which often faces shortages.
+The benefits of eye donation extend far beyond the surgery:

 How Eye Donation Saves Lives